Egypt–Somalia relations: Development cooperation

 The governments of Egypt and Somalia engage in close development cooperation.
 Much of this work is channeled through the Arab League and the Egyptian Fund for Technical Cooperation with Africa.
 In conjunction with the Somali Institute for Diplomatic Studies, the Egyptian authorities also organized diplomatic training for Somali government officials in 2010.

 In June 2013, Egyptian Ministry of Defence officials arrived in Mogadishu to help reconstruct the national Ministry of Defence's offices.
 According to the Somali Navy commander Admiral Farah Qare, the Egyptian delegation comprised engineers, who were tasked with building new headquarters for the Somali ministry.

 In October 2014, Foreign Minister of Somalia Abdirahman Duale Beyle met with Egypt's Charge D'affaires in Somalia Mohamed Mandour at his office in Mogadishu.
 The two officials discussed various issues of mutual interest, including supporting the Federal Government of Somalia's post-conflict reconstruction initiatives and fully re-establishing bilateral ties between both countries.
 According to Beyle, Egypt is a longstanding ally and current partner of the Somali government.

 In November 2014, Beyle and President of Somalia Hassan Sheikh Mohamud met in Mogadishu with Egypt's new Ambassador to Somalia, Walid Ismail.
 The officials subsequently held a closed door meeting in which they discussed various ways to strengthen the historic bilateral ties between the two nations.
 According to Beyle, Ismail also indicated that his administration would double its development assistance to Somalia in the education sector.

 In August 2024, Egypt and Somalia signed a defense pact to bolster military cooperation between the two countries, the details of which are still unclear.
 Egypt also offered to support a new African peace keeping mission in Somalia to replace the current one, as Somalia has asked for the withdrawal of Ethiopian Forces.

 On January 23, 2025, Egypt and Somalia concluded a strategic partnership agreement at the political, economic, and military levels.

+In early 2026, Egypt deployed military personnel and equipment to Somalia as part of its contribution to the African Union Support and Stabilization Mission in Somalia (AUSSOM), expanding on bilateral defence cooperation agreed in previous years.
+Somali President Hassan Sheikh Mohamud and Egypt’s military leadership attended a formal formation of Egyptian forces assigned to the mission, during which participating troops and their equipment were presented and briefed on operational readiness.

+The deployment, approved by the African Union Peace and Security Council and coordinated with Somali authorities, is intended to support Somali security efforts and contribute to stability under the AU mandate to counter insurgent groups such as al‑Shabaab and reinforce national defence capacities.

+This action followed earlier agreements on military cooperation, including a military cooperation protocol signed in August 2024 and subsequent preparations throughout 2025, and reflects a deepening of security ties between Cairo and Mogadishu with engagement framed within international peace and stability efforts in the Horn of Africa.